PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 ...where TEXTFILE is the name of your input text file and FEATUREFILE is the name of your feature file.
-You may specify file names using just the file name itself (plus extension) if your current working directory contains the files; alternatively, you can specify the full path to these files.
+You may specify file names using just the file name itself (plus extension) if your curre nt working directory contains the files; alternatively, you can specify the full path to these files.
 Please do not mix short and full paths.
+This script will also look in your Documents directory, in the same place where the GUI keeps its corpus files:
+...Documents/PCT/CorpusTools/CORPUS .
 You may also use command line options to change the column delimiter character or segment delimiter character from their defaults (``\t`` and ``''``, respectively).
 Descriptions of these arguments can be viewed by running ``pct_corpus -h`` or ``pct_corpus --help``.
 The help text from this command is copied below, augmented with specifications of default values: